-I never want to call people out on what they’re eating.
-I purely love to share what I’ve learned because it’s been so eye opening to me and how food effects the way you feel.
+I purely love to share what I’ve learned about healthy eating because it’s been so eye opening to me and how food effects the way you feel.
 I feel confident it will be for you too (if not already) as you learn more about highly processed foods and discover the feelings and long-term health problems that come from consuming them; especially over an extended period of time.

 I chose this topic because I want to bring awareness to popular food items that are definitely not in the “healthy” category.
 Most of us eat these foods on a daily basis (including our kids!) without knowing they are loaded with sugar.
 So, let’s clear the air here on a few of these items that can sometime be termed “healthy”.

 I’d like to point out, when I are referring to sugars, I am talking about added sugars (like white sugar, maple syrup, brown sugar, honey, and corn syrup); not natural sugars found in fruit, vegetables, and dairy products).

 But, to even have a second thought to the amounts of sugar we consume, we have to know why sugar is a problem?
 Notice, I didn’t say “why sugar is bad?”.
 Because some sugar is okay. 🙂 Yay!
 (Don’t take my birthday cake from me!)
 But, it’s crossing the threshold to excessive sugar intake regularly, when serious problems can occur and your gut-brain axis is disrupted.
 You may find 5 Things I Wish I’d Known About Sugar helpful.

 Short-term effects of over-consuming sugar: